Age-Old Wisdom meets Modern Tools

 - White rose: purity, innocence, reverence, a new beginning, a fresh start.

 - Coral rose: friendship, modesty, sympathy

-Flowers have always been a big feature at weddings, too.
+One tradition is to select the flowers of a wedding bouquet based on plant symbolism.
 As an example, look to the royal flower bouquet in the wedding of Prince William, Duke of Cambridge, to Kate Middleton (now Catherine, Ducchess of Cambridge).
-Her flowers had very special meaning.
+Her all-white bouquet had lily-of-the-valley (representing trustworthiness, purity), sweet William (gallantry), hyacinth (loveliness), myrtle (love in marriage), and ivy (continuity).
+Altogether, these flowers’ meanings reveal the hope of a loving, everlasting marriage.

 The groom, too, wears a flower that appears in the bridal bouquet in his button-hole.
 This stems from the Medieval tradition of wearing his Lady’s colors, as a declaration of his love.